ali-who/Data_Science_Recommendation_Engines/README.md

 III.
 User-User Based Collaborative Filtering

-In order to build better recommendations for the users of IBM's platform, we could look at users that are similar in terms of the items they have interacted with.
-These items could then be recommended to the similar users.
+To build better recommendations for the users of IBM's platform, we could look at users that are similar in terms of the items they have interacted with.
+These items could then be recommended to similar users.
 This would be a step in the right direction towards more personal recommendations for the users.
 I will implement this next.

 IV.
 Content Based Recommendations

-Given the amount of content available for each article, there are a number of different ways in which someone might choose to implement a content based recommendations system.
-Using NLP skills, I might come up with some extremely creative ways to develop a content based recommendation system.
+Given the amount of content available for each article, there are several different ways in which someone might choose to implement a content-based recommendations system.
+Using NLP skills, I might come up with some extremely creative ways to develop a content-based recommendation system.

 V. Matrix Factorization

-Finally, I will complete a machine learning approach to building recommendations.
+Finally, I will complete a machine-learning approach to building recommendations.
 Using the user-item interactions, I will build out a matrix decomposition.
 Using I decomposition, I will get an idea of how well I can predict new articles an individual might interact with (spoiler alert - it isn't great).
-I will finally discuss which methods I might use moving forward, and how I might test how well I recommendations are working for engaging users.
+I will finally discuss which methods I might use moving forward, and how I might test how well my recommendations work for engaging users.